This document is about: FUSION 2

 Overview

-Part 2 explains how to set up a simple scene and how to create a player prefab.
+Part 2 explains how to set up a simple scene with prototyping components and a player prefab.
 At the end of this section you will have a working networked scene that spawns a player object for each connected client.

 Setting Up the Scene